creachadair/jtree/README.md

 This repository defines a Go module that implements an experimental JSON scanner and parser.
-This implementation is a work-in-progress and should not be considered ready for producdtion use.
+This implementation is a work-in-progress and should not be considered ready for production use.